Bone Formation

 2020 Antioxidants Osteoprotective Roles of Green Tea Catechins Huang HT, Cheng TL, Lin SY, Ho CJ, Chyu JY, Yang RS, et al.

-Review Article Green Tea Green Tea Catechin Osteoporosis
+Review Article Green Tea Catechin Osteoporosis

 The research paper explores the role of catechins, a key compound found in green tea, in combating osteoporosis.
 In an endeavour to understand the cellular processes, the research focuses on the two critical processes involved in the onset of osteoporosis: osteoblastogenesis, the process of bone formation, and osteoclastogenesis, the process of bone resorption.
 Specifically, the research emphasizes that inflammation and high reactive oxygen levels enhance osteoclastogenesis while concurrently reducing osteoblastogenesis.
 Green tea catechins, which have strong antioxidant and anti-inflammatory properties, are assumed to rebalance these two processes.